-Students will need a doctor's note when a child is returning from an illness, or when other health conditions warrant that they remain inside.
+Teachers will honor a note from home when a child is returning from an illness, or when other health conditions warrant that they remain inside.
+For periods longer than one week, a doctor's excuse will be required.
 It is also expected that children should have hats, gloves, boots, and coats in cold weather.